IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 Are the modules idempotent?
 ---------------------------

-Repeated execution of the modules included in
-**Red Hat Ansible Certified Content for IBM Z** does not produce different behavior.
-As such, they are idempotent.
+Yes, they are idempotent.
+Repeated execution of the modules included in **Red Hat Ansible Certified Content for IBM Z** does not produce different behavior.

 Which modules support check mode?
 ---------------------------------

 Modules that currently support check mode:  ``zos_data_set``

 Where can I find a sample playbook?
 -----------------------------------

-You can find many sample playbooks, links to blogs and other community resources in the
+You can find many sample playbooks, links to blogs, and other community resources in the
 `Samples repository for Red Hat Ansible Certified Content for IBM Z`_.